peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

  * If the remainder's absolute value is less than half of the divisor's absolute value, the result has the same sign as this object and will be the distance to the closest multiple.

- * If the remainder's absolute value is more than half of the divisor's absolute value, the result has the opposite sign of this object and will be the distance to the closest multiple.
+ * If the remainder's absolute value is more than half of the divisor' s absolute value, the result has the opposite sign of this object and will be the distance to the closest multiple.

  * If the remainder's absolute value is exactly half of the divisor's absolute value, the result has the opposite sign of this object if the quotient, rounded down, is odd, and has the same sign as this object if the quotient, rounded down, is even, and the result's absolute value is half of the divisor's absolute value.